Note: The Overview section summarizes the published evidence on this topic. The rest of the summary describes the evidence in more detail.

 Purpose of This Summary

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about cervical cancer screening.
-It is intended as a resource to inform and assist clinicians who care for cancer patients.
+It is intended as a resource to inform and assist clinicians in the care of their patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates